aantriono82/blog/public/mengenal-paket-latex/index.md

 <!--more-->

-# Mastering LaTeX Packages: A Strong Foundation for Professional Scientific Writing

 {{< admonition >}}
 LaTeX is a typesetting system that has become the de facto standard in the academic and scientific research world.
 One of LaTeX's main advantages is its flexibility through the use of **packages** — additional modules that extend the core system's capabilities.
 This article comprehensively discusses the concepts, functions, and management of packages in LaTeX, complete with real-world application examples for academic documents such as theses and dissertations.
 Additionally, this article highlights common issues like package conflicts and provides practical solutions to address them.